Link Layer Discovery Protocol: Applications

 The Link Layer Discovery Protocol may be used as a component in network management and network monitoring applications.

-One such example is its use in data center bridging requirements.
-The Data Center Bridging Capabilities Exchange Protocol (DCBX) is a discovery and capability exchange protocol that is used for conveying capabilities and configuration of the above features between neighbors to ensure consistent configuration across the network.
+One such example is its use in data center bridging (DCB) requirements.
+The Data Center Bridging Capabilities Exchange Protocol (DCBX) is a discovery and capability exchange protocol that is used for conveying capabilities and configuration of DCB features between neighbors to ensure consistent configuration across the network.

 LLDP is used to advertise power over Ethernet capabilities and requirements and negotiate power delivery.

 Media endpoint discovery extension

 Media Endpoint Discovery is an enhancement of LLDP, known as LLDP-MED, that provides the following facilities: